 Music And Your Health

-Scientists have also found that listening to and playing music, like the trumpet, positively affects your mental health and mood.
+Scientists have also found that listening to and playing music, like the trombone, positively affects your mental health and mood.
 Listening to and playing music has been shown to reduce anxiety, blood pressure, and pain while improving one’s memory, mental alertness, and sleep quality.

 Music And Language Skills/Literacy Development

 Not only does music benefit your physical and mental health, but it also improves early language and literacy development.
-Learning how to play the trumpet has been shown to have many cognitive benefits.
+Learning how to play the trombone has been shown to have many cognitive benefits.
 This process serves to sharpen the mind, as well as enhance communication skills.
 These benefits have been shown to be incredibly long-lasting.
-Many adults show enhanced neural responses due to taking trumpet lessons as children, even if they no longer play.
+Many adults show enhanced neural responses due to taking trombone lessons as children, even if they no longer play.
 Though these benefits are likely more pronounced in children, due to the enhanced elasticity of their brains, they can provide benefits for adults, as well.

 Trombone Lessons And Dexterity